ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

 The modular structure allows easy expansion of the framework.
 For example:

 - The **Service Pod module** is currently implemented with its own tests and mock data.
-- Future modules (e.g. S3, RDS, IAM) can be added under the `modules` directory with minimal changes to the main framework.
+- Future modules (e.g. S3, RDS, IAM) can be added in their own directory with zero changes to other modules.

 This structure ensures that the policy remains organised and extensible.